Secure Software Alliance (SSA)

 Our goal is to make security of software measurable, manageable and controllable.
 So that parties can provide assurance to the user of software that software is safe enough for the context in which software is used and the risks a user is willing to accept.

 The SSA published the first version of the Secure Software Framework (SSF) in 2015.
 It is since then applied in several software development contexts.
 The framework was updated with the Agile software development processes in mind.
 In 2018 the SSA published an international in-depth publication about the framework and its backgrounds.
+SSA owns and manages the framework.

 Basic assumption of the SSA is that security of software is not only a technical issue, but also an organizational.
 Security of software requires involvement of the developer and the user of software.
 When is software secure enough for application in a specific context?